haf-tech/kabanero-101/kabanero-101/kabanero-101-demo-ocp4/step03.md

 Deploy Application with Pipeline - using a Webhook.

+**This step does not work properly with Katacoda, due Internet routing issues**

 ## Target

 Deploys an application from GitHub repository using a predefined Pipeline.
 The pipeline will be triggered after a Git commit, with the help of a Webhook.